 • follow the doctor's recommendations for drug treatment.

 No-Shpa or Papaverine are suitable for relieving intestinal spasms.
-To help restore the intestinal microflora, you can take probiotics and prebiotics.
-Antibiotics are used only in extreme severe degrees of the disease and only as directed.
-Hospitalization of a small patient occurs when shigellosis is severe or it is impossible to isolate the patient from possible infection of new carriers.
+To help restore intestinal microflora, you can take probiotics and prebiotics.
+Antibiotics are used only in extreme cases of severe disease and only as directed.
+Hospitalization of a small patient occurs when shigellosis is severe or it is impossible to isolate the patient from possible infection by new carriers.

 Enterofuril

 Doctors often use Enterofuril for dysentery.
-This drug, depending on the dosage, has a bacteriostatic or bactericidal property.
-Dosage for children under 7 years old in the amount of 600 mg of the active substance per day.
-The drug is not recommended for children under the age of 1 month.
-In this case, the use of the drug does not depend on the diet of the child.
-Before use, you need to carefully study the possible contraindications for an allergic reaction.
-Enterofuril analogues:
+This drug, depending on the dosage, has bacteriostatic or bactericidal properties.
+Dosage for children under 7 years of age is 600 mg of active substance per day.
+The drug is not recommended for children under 1 month of age.
+Moreover, the use of the drug does not depend on the child’s diet.
+Before use, you should carefully study possible contraindications for an allergic reaction.
+Analogues of enterofuril:

 • Enterol powder.